 Note 2 is so interesting that it has its own dedicated post here and reads as follows:

 The increased shear forces in this clause need not be applied to moderately ductile squat shear walls that develop a shear failure mechanism to absorb seismic energy

 This note serves to provide an escape from having to invoke the earlier parts of this clause.
 As a result, the software checks the design and evaluates whether a flexural or shear mechanism is more likely to develop.

 MASS compares the relative percentage of factored loading to resistance for both moment and shear.
 If the wall is loaded closer to its bending capacity than its shear capacity, MASS identifies that a flexural mechanism occurs and parts a and b are each applied normally.
 If the wall is loaded relatively closer to its shear capacity than its moment capacity, MASS identifies this situation as a shear failure mechanism and as a result, uses Note 2 to apply no amplification of scaling to the factored diagonal or sliding shear.

 As mentioned earlier, a more detailed post covering this scenario is linked here.
 This amplification is explained earlier in this post within part (a) and also has a more detailed companion post, linked here.

 These two notes are specific to Moderately Ductile shear walls that are also identified as being squat.
-For all of the non-squat designs using the same SFRS force modification factor, the seismic approach to shear design is covered in the section below.
+For all of the non-squat designs using the same ductility SFRS force modification factor of 2.0, the seismic approach to shear design is covered in the section below.